 Established in 1874, the San Diego Natural History Museum is one of California’s oldest and most respected cultural and scientific institutions.
 Help us to fulfill our mission in the coming year.
 Here are some ways you can contribute.

 Most of our members know about the valuable work our Docents perform with their Museum-On-Wheels program, which takes the Docents out to schools around the county, inspiring local kids to learn about the natural history of our San Diego region.
 But are you aware that they are carrying on a long-held tradition at the Museum?
-In the photo on the right, taken during the 1920s, Museum staff are shown visiting schools in the area, bringing wooden boxes which contained birds, mammals, and other nature specimens for the children to borrow and study.
+In the photo above, taken during the 1920s, Museum staff are shown visiting schools in the area, bringing wooden boxes which contained birds, mammals, and other nature specimens for the children to borrow and study.

 Today, our Docents travel in a van sporting brightly-colored snakes, plants, and insects rather than in a plain 1920s-era truck, but the enthusiasm of the children remains the same!